coraliewill/StatisticalModelling/README.md

 Generalized Additive Models (GAMs) are GLMs that allow the relationship between response and predictor variables to be non-linear.

 ## Generalized Estimating Equations (GEEs)

+Genereralized Estimating Equations (GEEs) are extensions of GLMs when the covariance structure is unspecified (the correlation with outcome is unknown with the models parameters).